HMTRIVEDI/MS3/readme.md

 ### Project Creation
 ---

- To create this project I used the CI Gitpod Full Template by navigating here and clicking the 'Use this template' button.
+ To create this project I used the Code institute Gitpod Full Template by navigating here and clicking the 'Use this template' button.

  I was then directed to the create new repository from template page and entered in my desired repo name, then clicked Create repository from template button.